marrlab/DomainLab/docs/doc_benchmark_yaml.md

     aname: ...
     ...

-    # specify sections from the Shared params section
+    # specify sections from the commonHyperpars2sample section
     shared:
         - ...
     # add the constraints as a standalone section to the task